 - DSAS Diversity Website: https://www.as.pitt.edu/diversity

-- University of Pittsburgh, Office of Diversity and Inclusion: https://www.diversity.pitt.edu
+- University of Pittsburgh, Office for Equity, Diversity, and Inclusion: https://www.diversity.pitt.edu

 - Philippa Carter, Director of Diversity Initiatives in the DSAS Office of Graduate Studies, can be reached at firstname.lastname@example.org or 412-624-6096